opentripmodel/documentation/docs/OTM_profiles/actual_roadworks.md

 Typical constraints for roadworks
 ---------------------------------
-Actual roadworks described in OTM, typiclly start with an `andConstraint` having `timeWindowContraint` accompanied with constraints describing the applicable traffic messures.
+Actual roadworks described in OTM, typically start with an `andConstraint` having `timeWindowContraint` accompanied with constraints describing the applicable traffic messures.
 Typical roadwork constraints are:
 - `vehicleTypeConstraint` which describes the vehicle types that this constraint applies to
 - `valueBoundConstraint` which describes limitations regarding e.g. speed, weight or height
 - `accessConstraint` which describes limitations regarding e.g. speed, weight or height

-Example
+Example JSON
 -------

 Lets imagine we want to report actual road works that are registered on December 20, 2022 at 19:30 CET and deregistered on December 21, 2022 at 5:00 CET.
 Two out-of-three lanes are closed and the maximum speed is 50 km/h.